Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 Your belly button isn’t just a hollow dimple on your skin—it’s anchored firmly inside by remnants of critical fetal structures like fibrous ligaments formed from once-vital blood vessels running through your umbilicus before birth.
 These include:

-- The round ligament embedded in falciform ligament connecting liver;
+- The round ligament of the liver, embedded in the falciform ligament and formed from the fetal umbilical vein;

-- A closed fibrous ring formed by surrounding abdominal muscles securing everything tightly together under that small scarred patch on your abdomen called the belly button.
+- A closed fibrous ring formed by surrounding abdominal wall tissues securing everything tightly together under that small scarred patch on your abdomen called the belly button.

 This combination keeps everything neat inside while reminding us daily about our earliest connection with life itself—the maternal bond sustained via that tiny yet mighty lifeline now transformed into silent anatomical history resting just beneath our skin’s surface.